openstack/security-doc/security-guide/source/identity/federated-keystone.rst

 #.
 Get a scoped token.

-   A federated user may request a scoped token, by using the unscoped token.
+   A federated user may request a :term:`scoped token`, by using the unscoped token.
 A project or domain may be specified by either ID or name.
 An ID is sufficient to uniquely identify a project or domain.
 For example,